bokesan/MapExplorer/lib/README.txt

-Thanks for Testing!
+Thanks for using Map Explorer!

-Christoph Breitkopf, 2005-11-29
+Christoph Breitkopf, 2005-12-02